 - You can use any kind of beans.

-- Tailor the spice level by adjusting the jalapeños, chili powder, cumin, and red pepper flakes.
+- Tailor the spice level by adjusting the jalapeños, green chilis, salsa verde, and cumin.

 - Leftovers are great for up to five days, stored in the refrigerator.